General agreement – General Payment Services Agreement, the conditions of which are applied to the Merchant.

 11.10. use Card data for other purposes than Transaction processing before, after and during the Transaction;

 11.11. submit for execution the Transaction which is fraudulent or unauthorised by the Cardholder, when the Merchant knows about it or is supposed to know; also, the Transaction which is carried out with a fraudulent purpose upon the agreement with the Merchant.
-The Merchant is liable for actions of his/her employees, agents, mediators, and representatives when executing conditions of this Supplement;
+The Merchant is liable for actions of their employees, agents, mediators, and representatives when executing conditions of this Supplement;

 11.12. reveal any information which has become known when carrying out liabilities set forth in this Supplement to third persons;